Azure-Samples/LUIS-DevOps-Template/README.md

    ```

 1. Go to the root folder of your cloned repository.
 Then execute the following script to create an Azure Service Principal:
 **IMPORTANT:** The Service Principal name you use must be unique within your Active Directory, so enter your own unique name for this service principal when prompted.
-Also enter the **Resource Group** name and the **Azure Key Vault** name you created when you configured the Azure resources:
+Also enter the **Resource Group** name you created when you configured the Azure resources:

    If you are using `bash`: